oat-sa/taohub-articles/forge/Tutorials/how-to-add-a-new-items-type.md

 -   ItemRuntime was used with legacy items to describe item’s runtime link
 -   ItemAuthoring is used to describe item’s authoring link

-Then to add your rdf file in tao just used the following script
+Then to add your rdf file in TAO just used the following script

     php tao/scripts/taoRDFImport.php -u taoManagerLogin -p taoManagerPassword -i taoItems/models/ontology/surveyItem.rdf